Edgbaston: Places of interest

-The Church of England parish churches are St Augustine's Church, SS Mary and Ambrose, St Germain's Church, St. George's Church and St. Bartholomew's Church, also known as Edgbaston Old Church.
+The Church of England parish churches are St Augustine's Church, SS Mary and Ambrose, St Germain's Church, St George's Church and St Bartholomew's Church, also known as Edgbaston Old Church.
 Birmingham Central Synagogue built in 1961 is also in Edgbaston.
 The Roman Catholic church of the Birmingham Oratory, on Hagley Road, was built in 1907 in the Baroque style as a memorial to John Henry Newman, who founded the English Oratory here.
 Its dome is a prominent landmark.

 The writer and academic J. R. R. Tolkien lived in Edgbaston during his teenage years, and the two towers of Edgbaston, Perrott's Folly and the Waterworks Tower, both close to the Oratory, are said to have provided inspiration for The Two Towers, part of his The Lord of the Rings trilogy.
 The Barber Institute of Fine Arts, which is located on the University of Birmingham campus, is a purpose-built gallery which contains a wide range of art from the Old Masters to Picasso.

 Edgbaston Reservoir, formerly known as Rotton Park Reservoir, provides a header supply for the Birmingham Canal Navigations and is an important inner city leisure amenity.
 There are three public gardens located within Edgbaston; the Birmingham Botanical Gardens and the lesser known University of Birmingham Winterbourne Botanic Garden and Martineau Gardens.
 Adjoining the university gardens is Edgbaston Pool (not to be confused with the reservoir) which is a Site of Special Scientific Interest.
-Deer's Leap Wood is a Site of Local Importance for Nature Conservation in the former Mitchells & Butlers (brewery) land in the north part of Edgbaston.
-Edgbaston contains the only Grade I listed domestic building in Birmingham, an Arts & Crafts house at 21 Yateley Road, designed by Herbert Tudor Buckland, and built for his own use.
-Edgbaston Hall, a Grade II listed country hall, is located within the ward.
+Deer's Leap Wood is a site of local importance for nature conservation in the former Mitchells & Butlers (brewery) land in the north part of Edgbaston.
+Edgbaston contains the only grade I listed domestic building in Birmingham, an Arts & Crafts house at 21 Yateley Road, designed by Herbert Tudor Buckland, and built for his own use.
+Edgbaston Hall, a grade II listed country hall, is located within the ward.
 It is currently the clubhouse for Edgbaston Golf Club.

 The BBC opened its Pebble Mill Studios at Pebble Mill in 1971, which were in use for 33 years until their closure in October 2004 and demolition the following year.
 The site is now the location of the new Birmingham Dental Hospital.

-Politics

-Birmingham Edgbaston is a constituency, and its Member of Parliament (MP) is Labour's Preet Kaur Gill.

-The suburb is split into two wards (Edgbaston ward and Edgbaston North ward) on Birmingham City Council.
-There are two councillors in each.
-Edgbaston is represented by two Conservative councillors and North Edgbaston is represented by two Labour councillors.
-Of the other wards of the Edgbaston constituency, Bartley Green is represented by two Conservative councillors, Harborne by two Labour councillors, and Quinton by two Labour councillors.

-The constituency has sent a female member to Parliament for the past 68 years.
-Previous MPs included Prime Minister Neville Chamberlain, who was born in Edgbaston.